 Installing LastPass for iOS

-App Store on your device and search for LastPass Password Manager.
+Go to the App Store on your device and search for LastPass Password Manager.
 Tap GET to install.

 LastPass for iOS decrypts your data and displays all of your Secure Notes and Sites in a searchable interface.
-It also allows you to add, update, and delete Secure Notes and Sites and launch a browser to easily log in to your sites.
+It also allows you to add, update, and delete Secure Notes and Sites.
+After installing, launch LastPass and login:

 For iOS devices that support Touch ID, you will be prompted to choose to login with Touch ID instead: